NeilGraham/rdfhash/README.md

         <p:1> <sha1:2408f5f487b26247f9a82a6b9ea76f21b79bb12f> .
     ```

-    - Using multiple hashing methods will result in
+    - Using multiple hashing methods can result in duplicate hashed statements.
+    - Sticking with 1 hashing method allows for the smallest possible graph size.